Databricks

 Connection name Yes Type a name for the Databricks connection.

-This refers to the unique identifier assigned to a specific cluster.
-Type the hostname that you want to connect.
-To find your server hostname, visit the Databricks web console and locate your cluster.
-Then, click to reveal Advanced options and navigate to the JDBC/ODBC tab.
+Host name Yes This refers to the unique identifier assigned to a specific cluster.
+Type the hostname that you want to connect to.
+To find your server hostname, sign in to the Databricks web console, and then navigate to SQL Warehouses > Connection details.

-Type the port to which you want to connect your Databricks server.
-It defaults to 443.
+Port Optional Type the port to which you want to connect your Databricks server.
+The default is 443.

-Type the HTTP path of your compute resource on Databricks.
-To find your HTTP path, go to your Databricks workspace, locate your warehouse, and then get your HTTP path from the connection details tab.
+HTTP path Yes Type the HTTP path of your compute resource on Databricks.
+To find your HTTP path, navigate to SQL Warehouses > Connection details.

-Type the Databricks Catalog name to which MoEngage will have access.
+Catalog Yes Type the Databricks catalog name to which MoEngage will have access.
+This field is displayed for both authentication methods.

 6. Click Connect.
 Your Databricks connection is now integrated.